cms-opendata-workshop/workshop2023-lesson-selection/_episodes/03-miniaodtrigger.md

 ~~~
 docker start -i my_od #use the name you gave to yours
+cd PhysObjectExtractorTool/PhysObjectExtractor
 ~~~
 {: .language-bash}

-Make sure you are at the `/code/CMSSW_7_6_7/src/PhysObjectExtractorTool/PhysObjectExtractor` level, i.e., inside **your poet repository from previous lessons**.

-Now, we will check out the version of POET for this lesson, which is the same as the one we have used to **pre-process** the data we will be using later.  `git stash` any lingering modifications or simply do `git checkout .` (note the dot) to reset to the original status of this version.
-We will start fresh with a new version, this is the version we use to produce the skmmed datasets with which we will be working tomorrow:
+Now, we will check out the version of POET that we can customize for these workshop lessons.
+You can `git stash` any lingering modifications in your branch from the pre-exercises, or simply do `git checkout .` (note the dot) to reset to the original status of this version.

 ~~~
-git checkout odws2022-ttbaljets-prod
+git checkout odws2023
 ~~~
 {: .language-bash}